We want to make sure you get the best night's sleep on a Sealy mattress. If you still have questions, feel free to email or call us.

 How and why do I rotate my bedding?
 How do I avoid body impressions in my mattress?
 How do I maintain consistent comfort and feel throughout the life of my bedding?

 We recommend that you rotate your Sealy mattress on a regular basis to refresh its comfort.
 Mattresses contain many layers of upholstery padding to increase their comfort life and support performance.
 Body indentations can be a normal occurrence in new mattresses, and indicate that the upholstery layers are conforming to a person’s individual body contours.
 To help minimize body impressions, mattresses should be turned occasionally throughout their life.
-For convenience, we have illustrated below the best method.

 How do I care for my mattress?